Skip to content

 Why is it so hot this year?

-It might feel to you like the sun is just more intense than it used to be.
-But, that’s not what’s happening.
-Here’s what is happening: when we burn fossil fuels, carbon pollution stays in the atmosphere, acting like a blanket and trapping in heat.
+When we burn fossil fuels, carbon pollution stays in the atmosphere, acting like a blanket and trapping in heat.
 Today, there is so much carbon pollution in the atmosphere that it’s causing obvious changes in the weather.

-There is near complete consensus on this among climate scientists, with over 99% of scientists agreeing that humans are causing climate change
+There is near complete consensus on this among climate scientists, with over 99% of scientists agreeing that humans are causing climate change.

 And, it will get increasingly hotter until we eliminate pollution.
 The good news is that if we take steps to reduce our carbon pollution, we can change this trajectory before it’s too late for our kids.
 We can make fast, safe, clean energy today.